SP1

 Disk

-Disk is required to install the SP1 zkVM toolchain and to install the trused setup artifacts, if you plan to locally build the PLONK prover.
+Disk is required to install the SP1 zkVM toolchain and to install the circuit artifacts, if you plan to locally build the Groth16 or PLONK provers.

 Furthermore, disk is used to checkpoint the state of the program execution, which is required to generate the proofs.